 - Cross-platform (Windows and Linux)

-GNUKhata is a simple and robust accounting software available for free.
+GNUKhata is a simple and robust free bookkeeping software available for free.

 From the looks of it, the setup is easy and anyone can get used to it.
 Feel free to try it out and explore.